Equation Discovery with Bayesian Spike-and-Slab Priors and Efficient Kernels: Related Work

 Our work uses kernel methods to estimate the solution function for PDE discovery.
-GP/kernel methods have been applied for solving differential equations for a long time.
+GP or kernel methods have been applied for solving differential equations for a long time.
 For example, \citet{graepel2003solving,raissi2017machine} used GPs to solve linear PDEs with the noisy source term measurements.
-The recent work \citep{chen2021solving} developed a general kernel method to solve linear/nonlinear PDEs.
+The recent work \citep{chen2021solving} developed a general kernel method to solve nonlinear PDEs. \citet{fang2023solving} developed a spectral mixture kernel for solving high frequency and multi-scale PDEs.
 However, all these methods assume the equations are given, and thus they cannot discover the equations from data.
-GPs have also been used to model the equation components or incorporate the equations for better training, such as~\citep{heinonen2018learning,alvarez2009latent,barber2014gaussian,macdonald2015controversy,heinonen2018learning,wenk2019fast,wenk2020odin,long2022autoip}.
-The GP community has realized the computational advantage of the Kronecker product~\citep{saatcci2012scalable}, and there has been work in leveraging the Kronecker product properties to improve the training speed and scalability, such as high-dimension output regression~\citep{zhe2019scalable} and sparse approximation based on inducing points~\citep{wilson2015kernel} However, in typical machine learning applications, the data are not observed at a grid and the Kronecker product structure has a limited usage.
+GPs have also been used to model the equation components or incorporate the equations for better training, such as~\citep{heinonen2018learning,alvarez2009latent,barber2014gaussian,macdonald2015controversy,wenk2019fast,wenk2020odin}. \citet{long2022autoip} proposed a general framework to integrate PDEs/ODEs into GP training.
+The GP community has realized the computational advantage of the Kronecker product~\citep{saatcci2012scalable}, and there has been work in leveraging the Kronecker product properties to improve the training speed and scalability, such as high-dimension output regression~\citep{zhe2019scalable,li2021scalable,wang2021multi} and sparse approximation based on inducing points~\citep{wilson2015kernel}.
+However, in typical machine learning applications, the data are not observed at a grid and the Kronecker product has a limited usage.
 By contrast, for PDE solving, it is natural to estimate the solution values on a mesh (which is consistent with the practice of traditional numerical methods).
-This opens the possibility of using Kronecker products for efficient computation.
-To our knowledge, our work is first to realize this point and use the Kronecker product structure to enable efficient PDE discovery and solution estimation.
+This opens the possibility of using Kronecker products to enable efficient PDE solution estimation.

-\section{Empirical Results}
+\section{\MakeUppercase{Empirical Results}}